 Phone: 978-251-5111 ext.
 5520

 The CHS Civics Classes want to encourage everyone, 18 years or older, to register to vote.
 More information on voting eligibility and process can be found HERE.
-We plan to hold a voter registration drive for the November election this fall.
 We encourage all community members to learn, engage and vote.

 We have just wrapped up a successful voter registration campaign at CHS this fall.
 Through a grant earned from the Massachusetts Department of Elementary and Secondary Education, students at Chelmsford High School partnered with students from Billerica High School.
 The students collaborated to promote voter pre-registration and registration for students ages 16-19 in both communities.
 Thank you to Daniel Richter (CHS-Social Science Teacher) and Anthony Gubelman (BHS- Social Science Teacher) for their work with the student leaders this fall.